 Town Clerk/Registrar of Vital Statistics.
-The Town Clerk/Registrar of Vital Statistics shall have a Bachelors Degree in Business or Public Administration, or a closely related field, with office management experience and certification by the State of Connecticut as a certified Connecticut Town Clerk; thorough knowledge of municipal land records and local, state and national election practices and procedures; working knowledge of Connecticut licenses and fee schedules as administered by local governments; working knowledge of bookkeeping principles; ability to acquire a working knowledge of town government, including town ordinances and the functions and services of the Town's departments, boards and commissions; ability to initiate, organize and follow through on municipal programs and projects; ability to supervise; and ability to deal effectively with private citizens, public employees, elected officials and members of the media.
+The Town Clerk/Registrar of Vital Statistics shall have a Bachelor's Degree in Business or Public Administration, or a closely related field, with office management experience and certification by the State of Connecticut as a certified Connecticut Town Clerk; thorough knowledge of municipal land records and local, state and national election practices and procedures; working knowledge of Connecticut licenses and fee schedules as administered by local governments; working knowledge of bookkeeping principles; ability to acquire a working knowledge of town government, including town ordinances and the functions and services of the Town's departments, boards and commissions; ability to initiate, organize and follow through on municipal programs and projects; ability to supervise; and ability to deal effectively with private citizens, public employees, elected officials and members of the media.

 Director of Social Services.
-The Director of Social Services shall have a Bachelors Degree in Social Work, Counseling, Psychology, Public Administration, or some closely related field; and four years of increasingly responsible experience in administering a public social service program.
-Masters Degree highly desirable; knowledge of state and federal laws and regulations pertaining to emergency and general assistance programs; ability to analyze, interpret and implement laws and regulations; ability to acquire a working knowledge of community resources and opportunities; ability to assess community social service needs, and to develop and implement suitable programs and services to meet needs; ability to recruit, train and develop professional and support staff; and the ability to deal effectively with town officials, staff, the public, and the media in meeting department objectives.
+The Director of Social Services shall have a Bachelor's Degree in Social Work, Counseling, Psychology, Public Administration, or some closely related field; and four years of increasingly responsible experience in administering a public social service program.
+Master's Degree highly desirable; knowledge of state and federal laws and regulations pertaining to emergency and general assistance programs; ability to analyze, interpret and implement laws and regulations; ability to acquire a working knowledge of community resources and opportunities; ability to assess community social service needs, and to develop and implement suitable programs and services to meet needs; ability to develop and present policies and programs in a clear, concise and effective manner; ability to recruit, train and develop professional and support staff; and the ability to deal effectively with town officials, staff, the public, and the media in meeting department objectives.

 Library Director.
-The Library Director shall have a Masters Degree in Library Science and six years of progressively responsible experience in library work, including two years in the supervision of a library department.
+The Library Director shall have a Master's Degree in Library Science and six years of progressively responsible experience in library work, including two years in the supervision of a library department.
 The ability to apply principles of library science to solve practical problems and to deal with a variety of concrete variables in situations where only limited standardization exists; ability to organize and maintain an operating budget for a multifaceted department; ability to plan, organize and implement near-term and long-range library development programs; ability to present oral and written reports in clear, concise and understandable terms; ability to relate effectively to professional and support staff and the public; and a working knowledge of automated library operations is desirable.